-Given the situation generated by the COVID-19 pandemic, a Guide was developed regarding the conduct in carrying out the activity during the state of emergency and the knowledge of its provisions ended with a test.
+Given the situation generated by the COVID-19 pandemic, a Guide was developed regarding the conduct in carrying out the activity both during the state of emergency and later during the state of alert .
 Also, in the risk matrix, a new risk was introduced for the activity carried out at home (WFH risk).
+This risk was replicated in all independent departments and divisions, and the effectiveness of the controls was verified at each risk owner.

-During 2020, the following reports were presented and submitted for the approval of the Management Board and, as the case may be, to the Supervisory Board:
+During 2021, the following reports were presented and submitted for the approval of the Management Board and, as the case may be, to the Supervisory Board: